hari64boli64/MM140/README.md

    The number of states is $O(N^5loopLen)$.

 If I enumerate all these candidates, it would take too much time.
-Therefore, by pruning them appropriately, I can keep the time within 5 seconds.
+Therefore, by pruning them appropriately, I keep the time within 5 seconds.

 The specific speed-up method is as follows.